Roadmap for the development of candidate vaccines for FMD

 between different manufacturers, and vaccines distributed for use in either FMD-endemic regions versus FMD-free

 countries.
-Three main adjuvant formulations available worldwide: emergency use (high potency) vaccines; oil emulsion vaccines; aluminum hydroxide-adjuvanted vaccines
+Three main adjuvant formulations available worldwide: emergency use (high potency) vaccines; oil emulsion vaccines; aluminium hydroxide-adjuvanted vaccines.

 Projects